• Skip to primary navigation

 Crust:

-• Place the dough in a baggie and put in the refrigerator while you make the filling or at least 30 minutes to an hour.
+• Prepare the pie crust as directed.
+Then, place the dough in a baggie and put in the refrigerator while you make the filling, or for at least 30 minutes to an hour.

 • Preheat oven to 350 degrees.